 The Plasticity of the Brain

 The brain can be retrained!!!

-Some authors of curriculum for dyslexia state that brain does not light up in the dyslexic student, whereas in the non-dyslexic student, the brain lights up in the right side primarily and also on the left side.
+Some authors of the curriculum for dyslexia state that the brain does not light up in the dyslexic student, whereas in the non-dyslexic student, the brain lights up on the right side primarily and also on the left side.
 The plasticity of the brain is amazing and dyslexic students’ brains can be retrained.
 The great thing about teaching a multisensory reading program is that students do not regress 9lose what has been taught (over the summer months or vacation periods.